spree/spree-guides/content/integration/customization/custom_attributes.md

 }
 ```

-## Messages From the Hub
+## Messages from the Spree Commerce hub

-Messages that come from the Hub will not have the custom fields encoded like the ones exported from Spree.
-The Hub's messages use the standard [order message format](order_messages), but the custom fields will be accessible through the `original` key within the `payload`.
+Messages that come from our hub will not have the custom fields encoded like the ones exported from the storefront.
+The hub's messages use the standard [order message format](order_messages), but the custom fields will be accessible through the `original` key within the `payload`.

 ```json
 {